-Tier Monthly CAT fee Quarterly CAT fee CAT fees paid annually 46
+Tier Monthly CAT Quarterly CAT CAT fees paid

+fee fee annually

 1 \$19,205 \$57,615 \$230,460

 13,204 39,612 158,448

 As noted above, the fees set forth in the tables reflect the Operating Committee's decision to ensure comparable fees between Execution Venues and Industry Members.
-The fees accumulation of the funds for a target operating of the top tiers for Industry Members (other than Execution Venue ATSs) are not identical to the top tier for Execution Venues, however, because the Operating Committee also determined that the fees for Execution Venue complexes should be comparable to those of Industry Member complexes.
+The fees of the top tiers for Industry Members (other than Execution Venue ATSs) are not identical to the top tier for Execution Venues, however, because the Operating Committee also determined that the fees for Execution Venue complexes should be comparable to those of Industry Member complexes.
 The difference in the fees reflects this decision to recognize affiliations.